kevinmiles/SilveR/README.md

 SilveR is a self-hosted web app written in .net core, designed to run locally on Windows, Linux and macOS.

-Releases can be produced through the following dotnet commands: dotnet publish -c Release -r win-x64 dotnet publish -c Release -r linux-x64 dotnet publish -c Release -r osx-x64
+Releases can be produced through the following dotnet commands:

+dotnet publish -c Release -r win-x64

+dotnet publish -c Release -r linux-x64

+dotnet publish -c Release -r osx-x64

 For windows you will need to xcopy the R-3.5.1 folder to the root of the publish output folder.
 For linux and mac you will need to provide your own R install (We need help here to work out how to add a specific version of R into the build process)

 To run the published system run SilveR.exe.
 A console window will appear stating that the system is listening on http://localhost:5000.
 Open your browser and navigate to that location.

+To run through an analysis:
+1) Click on the Data tab and import your csv or xlsx file (selecting a worksheet if necessary)
+2) Click on the Statistics tab select an analysis
+3) Pick a dataset to analyse
+4) Select some column(s) from the data to produce results for Submit
+5) The dataset and selected columns will be passed to the R engine (actually rscript.exe) and results produced

+You can open the Analysis tab to see your previous results, reanalyse to see the settings selected and re-submit your analysis.

 ## Built With